 - Learn to recognize and be sensitive to the meaning behind facial expressions, tone of voice and body language.
-Someone with dementia can communicate meaning to anyone who learns to read the emotional signals conveyed.
+A person with dementia can communicate meaning to anyone who learns to read the emotional signals conveyed.

 Respect a person's values and wishes

-When she can no longer make decisions, follow her expressed wishes.
-If you do not know her wishes, make the decision based on what you think she would want.
-You may have to weigh the risks and benefits of the decision, and assess how it will affect her quality of life and well-being.
+When they can no longer make decisions, follow their expressed wishes.
+If you do not know their wishes, make the decision based on what you think they would want.
+You may have to weigh the risks and benefits of the decision, and assess how it will affect their quality of life and well-being.

-In choosing substitute decision-makers, consider their availability to take on the role, understand and respect the values and wishes of the person with the disease, ability to work with others, and ability to resolve conflicts.
+In choosing substitute decision-makers, consider their availability to take on the role, understand and respect the values and wishes of the person living with dementia, their ability to work with others, and ability to resolve conflicts.

 Substitute decision-making can be the responsibility of one person.
 Or, it could be one person for health-care decisions and another for financial decisions.

-Once the substitute decision-maker is chosen, the person with the disease and the substitute decision-maker may want to talk about how disputes might be resolved if they arise.
+Once the substitute decision-maker is chosen, the person with dementia and the substitute decision-maker may want to talk about how disputes might be resolved if they arise.